10,000 Hours in Bejeweled

 Lately, I’ve taken to playing Bejeweled 3 as a recreational activity after I’m done with work.
 My favorite mode used to be the Lightning mode where you match as many jewels as possible in a 1 minute time limit (you get time extensions if you are fast enough).
 Now, I find the Ice Storm mode more fun.
 (Stacking up the ice column combos can be very rewarding!)

 While I’m decent in the game, I’m nowhere near expert status.
-(Not that I’m trying to be – I just play it as a leisure activity.)
+(Not that I’m trying to be – I just play it for leisure.)
 Check out this clip of someone with an insane high score of 8.2 million on Lightning mode.
 My highest is 2.7 million – not even anywhere close to his!

 (This is the highest score I know on Bejeweled 3 Lightning mode that doesn’t use any cheat codes or bots.)